caltechlibrary/cold/README.md

 - **datasetd** is part of the [Dataset](https://github.com/caltechlibrary/dataset) project.
 It provides the JSON API needed to curate the objects in a dataset collection.

 - **directory_sync** is build as TypeScript command line program suitable to be run from a cronjob.
-It is responsble for updating Caltech People data from the Caltech directory.
+It is responsible for updating Caltech People data from the Caltech directory.

 Public content access is through files exported to our [Feeds](https://feeds.library.caltech.edu) system.
 Deno is used to managed tasks that export content to it.